-1c.
-Distributive Leadership: The superintendent creates and utilizes structures that distribute leadership and decision-making throughout the district.
-1 -Emerging 2- Developing 3-Proficient 4-Accomplished The candidate's artifact demonstrates awareness of the need to: Articulate the rationale of distributed leadership.
+leadership and decisio n-making throughout the district.
+4-Accomplished 1 -Emerging 2- Developing 3-Proficient The candidate's artifact demonstrates awareness of the need to: □ Articulate the rationale of distributed leadership.
 The candidate's artifact demonstrates they worked in isolation to: Use input from a variety of stakeholder groups, including parents, district faculty/staff members, school board members, and community members to inform decisions.
 Understand and have the ability communicate the culture of leadership in the district.
 The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: Implement structures to distribute leadership and decision-making among faculty/staff members throughout the district (1c1).
 Develop capacity of educators to effectively assume leadership roles (1c2).
-Engage in consistent, sustained and open dialogue with principals, faculty, and staff members about how policies and practices relate to the district mission The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: Implement structures to distribute leadership and decision-making in ways that include a wide range of stakeholders including parents and community members.
-Create policies, procedures, and processes that support distributed leadership and vision (1c3).
+Engage in consistent, sustained and open dialogue with principals, faculty, and staff members about how policies and practices relate to the district mission and vision (1c3).
+The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: Implement structures to distribute leadership and decision-making in ways that include a wide range of stakeholders including parents and community members.
+Create policies, procedures, and processes that support distributed leadership